shatathub/SIPs/SRCs/sip-1.md

 Before you begin writing a formal SIP, you should vet your idea.
 Ask the Shatat community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
 It is thus recommended to open a discussion thread on [the Shatat Magicians forum](https://Shatat-magicians.org/) to do this.

 Once the idea has been vetted, your next responsibility will be to present (by means of an SIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your SIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
-For example, the work required for implementing a Core SIP will be much greater than for an ERC and the SIP will need sufficient interest from the Shatat client teams.
+For example, the work required for implementing a Core SIP will be much greater than for an SRC and the SIP will need sufficient interest from the Shatat client teams.
 Negative community feedback will be taken into consideration and may prevent your SIP from moving past the Draft stage.

 ### Core SIPs